Stephen E. Ostrow Distinguished Visitors Program

 The Stephen E. Ostrow Distinguished Visitors Program in the Visual Arts was established by a generous 1988 gift from Edward and Sue Cooley and John and Betty Gray in support of art history and its place in the humanities.
 The lecture program enables Reed College's art department to bring distinguished individuals in the arts to the college for periods of up to a week.
 These visitors give public lectures and seminars with students.

 The intent of the program is to bring to campus creative people who are distinguished in connection with the visual arts and who will provide "a forum for conceptual exploration, challenge, and discovery."
-The program is named in honor of Stephen Ostrow as a tribute to his career and out of respect for his advisory role in the formulation of the Cooley-Gray gift and the design of the Douglas F. Cooley Memorial Art Gallery.
-Ostrow is the Chief of the Prints and Photographs Division of the Library of Congress, D.C.
+The program is named in honor of art historian Dr. Stephen E. Ostrow, as a tribute to his career and out of respect for his advisory role in the formulation of the Cooley-Gray gift and the design of the Douglas F. Cooley Memorial Art Gallery.
+Ostrow is the Emeritus Chief of the Prints and Photographs Division of the Library of Congress, Washington, DC.

 Past artists have included: